Smoke & Mirrors (TV series)

-Smoke & Mirrors is a South African television drama series created, written and produced by Loyiso Maqoma.
-It is an e.tv original series produced by The Final Chapter Productions for e.tv, and stars Ayanda Bandla, Hlomla Dandala, Meshack Mavuso Magabane, Kabomo Vilakazi, Charmaine Mtinta and Lusanda Mbane, among others.
+Smoke & Mirrors was a South African television drama series created, written and produced by Loyiso Maqoma.
+It was an e.tv original series produced by The Final Chapter Production for e.tv, and stars Ayanda Bandla, Hlomla Dandala, Meshack Mavuso Magabane, Kabomo Vilakazi, Charmaine Mtinta and Lusanda Mbane, among others.

 Plot

 Thandiswa Mseleku is a hairdresser by day and escort by night.
 She is haunted by the ghost of her sister, who was murdered to be used in a ritual by Caesar, Jaxon and Mthetho.
 Her relentless spirit forces Thandiswa to move into the mining town of Emnyameni to face the unholy trinity of morally corrupt men.